-University of Birmingham - Master of Science Management Programme Consultation
+University of Birmingham - Master of Science Management Online Programme Briefing (Webinar)

 Every organisation demands high-level management in order to run smoothly and efficiently.
 From strategy and policy to development and innovation, strong managers lead successful businesses, driving them forward and raising their profile, profits and reputation.
 This programme allows a mixed pathway where students can study elective modules from any of the areas in Entrepreneurship and Innovation, Organisational Leadership and Change and Strategy.

 Reasons to study Birmingham’s postgraduate degrees at SIM